 - using a clean humidifier or cool mist vaporizer

-A doctor can diagnose the virus responsible by taking a sample of respiratory fluids, such as mucus from the nose, or blood.
+A doctor can identify the virus responsible in a sample of fluid from a person’s body, such as a sample of blood or mucus from the nose.

 Coronaviruses belong to the subfamily Coronavirinae in the family Coronaviridae.

-Different types of human coronaviruses vary in how severe the resulting disease becomes, and how far they can spread.
+Different types of coronavirus vary, in terms of the severity of disease that they cause and how far they spread.

 Doctors currently recognize seven types of coronavirus that can infect humans.